dsmethy/InvestopediaTermsoftheDay/README.md

 1/15: Diversification
  - Diversification is a risk management technique that mixes a wide variety of investments within a portfolio.
 The rationale behind this technique contends that a portfolio constructed of different kinds of investments will, on average, yield higher returns and pose a lower risk than any individual investment found within the portfolio.

+1/16: Brexit
+ - Brexit is an abbreviation for "British exit," referring to the UK's decision in a June 23, 2016 referendum to leave the European Union (EU).
+The vote's result defied expectations and roiled global markets, causing the British pound to fall to its lowest level against the dollar in 30 years.
+Prime Minister David Cameron, who called the referendum and campaigned for Britain to remain in the EU, resigned the following month.
+Home Secretary Theresa May replaced him as leader of the Conservative party and as Prime Minister.
+Following a snap election on June 8, 2017, she remains Prime Minister.
+The Conservatives have lost their outright majority in Parliament